jgverges/musical-postcasts/README.md

 ## Features

-The project `musical-podcasts` is based on hexagonal architecture, which corresponds to its three main views:
+The project `musical-podcasts` is based on its three main views:

 - **PodcastList**: Main view who displays the list of the top 100 most popular podcasts.
 - **Podcast Details**: Shows detailed information about a podcast and its episodes.